 I don’t know if you know, but markers, crayons, and writing utensils have a reproductive quality that is, in fact, a mystery to man.
 Every time I have thrown away every single marker in the house, another marker sibling shows up again to taunt me.

 And they usually show up under pillows, or in hoards, like they’ve been playing a game of Sardines, and I’m the one who found them.
 They’ve also been known to show up under beds, in the sink, in my drawers, in the pantry, and even children’s hair.

-I needed different sizes of containers to fit in the spaces of the kids’ homework desk, so I used Ziploc containers.
+I needed different sizes of containers to fit in the spaces of the kids’ homework desk, so I just used Ziploc containers, because they are inexpensive.
 They come in all shapes, sizes, and colors.
-Perfect, because the kids have a bazillion supplies.
-Markers, crayons, scissors, erasers, glue sticks, paper clips, pencils…well, you get the picture.
+If you want to get a little fancier, then add glass containers which you can also find pretty cheap at IKEA or even the Dollar Store.

 All the school supplies are nicely stored in their containers.
 They are stackable and neatly put away.

 If you don’t have a desk with cubbies, then designate a cabinet and label each container, so the kids know where everything belongs.
 Then it’s homework time.
 I don’t have to hear any excuses about why kids can’t do homework, because the homework station is set!
 Ok, well that’s a lie.
 My kids will still complain about doing their schoolwork, and honestly I don’t blame them.

 This is going to be an adjustment for everyone in the family.
 To help them want to work in their space, let kids help decorate it.
 If they need something bright to cheer them up, choose a new wall hanging or even their own drawings to decorate walls.